kriebb/kriebb.github.io/_posts/2024-11-11-introduction-to-my-certified-ethical-hacker-ceh-journey.md

 - Practice in Labs: Creating a Virtual environment where I can practise, so I can engage with the given labs.
 That should give me hands-on experience and a chance to use different tools.
 However, they do supply me with a remote lab environment where I can practise.
 Maybe I will start using there environment and not losing time setting up my own.
 - Review and Revisit: I will not hesitate to go back to previous lessons and labs.
-- Books: They do supply me with a book that consists out of 2000 pages :|.
+- Books: They do supply me with a book that consists out of 2000 pages.
 Do I fully understand why I am going to do?

 ## Exams in the CEH Program